ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 - **Deposit**: Move your ERC-20 AIN from Ethereum into Discord to convert them into Discord Credits.
 - **Withdraw**: Convert Discord Credits into Native AIN and transfer them to your AI Network wallet.

-👉 [Join the AIN DAO Discord](https://discord.com/invite/aindao) to start the process!

 ## Step 5.
 Create your app